jruby/activerecord-jdbc-adapter/README.md

 # ActiveRecord JDBC Adapter

-Activerecord-jdbc-adapter is a database adapter for Rails' *ActiveRecord* component that can be used with [JRuby][0].
+ActiveRecord-JDBC-Adapter (AR-JDBC) is a database adapter for Rails' *ActiveRecord* component that can be used with [JRuby][0].
 It allows use of virtually any JDBC-compliant database with your JRuby on Rails application.

+AR-JDBC **1.2.x** officially supports ActiveRecord 3.x as well as 2.3, it's latest version is compatible with JRuby 1.6.8+ (but as always we recommend to use the latest and greatest of JRubies) thus requires Java 1.6 at minimum.

 ## Databases

-Activerecord-jdbc-adapter provides full or nearly full support for:
+ActiveRecord-JDBC-Adapter provides full or nearly full support for:
 **MySQL**, **PostgreSQL**, **SQLite3**, **Oracle**, **Microsoft SQL Server**, **DB2**, **FireBird**, **Derby**, **HSQLDB**, **H2**, and **Informix**.

 Other databases will require testing and likely a custom configuration module.
 Please join the JRuby [mailing list][1] to help us discover support for more databases.

 ## Using ActiveRecord JDBC